pdidev/tutorial/README.md

 * Examine the source code, compile it and run it.

 \remark At the end of the iteration loop, a new event `finalization` is added.
+To gain a better understanding of the information provided by the trace plugin, the call order of different `::PDI_share` is changed in the ex6 after the main loop.

 There are lots of matched `::PDI_share`/`::PDI_reclaim` in the code.